-The certified hospice home health aide (CHHA) is a valuable part of the Samaritan hospice team.
+Certified home health aides (CHHA) play an important role in the quality of life of Samaritan’s patients and their families and is a vital part of the hospice team.
 The team is composed of your family physician and/or specialist, plus a Samaritan physician, nurse, social worker, spiritual support counselor, home health aide, volunteer, and other practitioners, if necessary.
 Together, the team addresses the physical, emotional, and spiritual needs of you and your family.

 Your hospice home health aide is currently licensed in New Jersey and received a certification from the New Jersey State Board of Nursing.
 They aren’t nurses; however, they do work very closely with the hospice registered nurse to provide the amount of care that is in the plan of care.
 Every Samaritan aide is also certified in the Pressure Ulcer (bed sore) Prevention Program.